Cokile/CCActivityHUD/README.md

 * *cornerRadius* : Set the background corner radius.
 The default value is 10.0;

 * *indicatorColor* : Set the indicator color.
-The default color is light grey.
+The default color is white.

 * *isTheOnlyActiveView* : A boolean value indicates whether the ohter UIViews are user-interactable.
 The default value is YES.